-Mr. Chan Wai Cheung Admiral (who resigned on 4 August 2021), the INED, entered into letter of appointment with the Company under which Mr. Chan is appointed for an initial term of two years commencing from 5 March 2020 and shall continue thereafter on a yearly basis until termination by either party by giving to the other party one month's notice in writing.
+Mr. Chu Kin Ming, the INED, entered into a letter of appointment with the Company under which Mr. Chu is appointed for an initial term of two years commencing from 16 February 2020 and shall continue thereafter on a yearly basis until termination by either party by giving to the other party three months' notice in writing.